oemof/oemof-solph/docs/support.rst

 ==================

 Furthermore, there is a monthly online meeting, which you can join without registration.
-It takes place on every second Monday of a month at HH:MM CE(S)T.
+It takes place on every last Thursday of a month at 11:00 CE(S)T.
 Just join the `jit.si meeting room <https://meet.jit.si/oemof-solph-users>`__.

 Join the user meetings